AdobeDocs/experience-manager-learn.en/help/forms/display-and-assemble-dam-folder-contents/deploy-on-your-system.md

 ---
-title: Select and download DAM folder contents
+title: Deploy the assets locally
 description: Deploy the tutorial assets on your local AEM instance
 feature: Adaptive Forms
 version: 6.5